A New Memory in the Minds of our Children and Youth

 Seven generations have passed since the imposition of the Indian Act.
 Today’s youth are the eighth generation living with restrictive policies holding us back from our own governance structures, values, culture, and territories.
 And yet, Indigenous youth are finding creative ways to rediscover their sacred ceremonies, revitalize their language, learn their culture, and exercise their inherent rights to transform their nations.

-This year’s initiative will be focused on creating a new memory in the minds of our children and youth.
+This year’s initiative focused on creating a new memory in the minds of our children and youth.
 We will envision the new stories our children and youth will tell with the resurgence of our own traditional governance systems, practices and inherent rights leadership.

 Thank you to this year’s sponsors!